GregTheGreek/Heliaia/README.md

 ## Name Origins

 Heliaia was the supreme court of ancient Athens, the Heliaia functioned as a court for litigation of public, criminal and private international law.
-Naturally a fitting name for a tool that scrutinizes a transaction to ensure it adhers to a strict set of rules.
+A fitting name for a tool that scrutinizes a transaction to ensure it adhers to a strict set of rules.
 I'm also Greek and chose this purely on bias :)

 ## Usage